PeterZerlauth/Tc3_Component/README.md

 # Tc3_Component
 A library for TwinCAT 3 which ist using design patterns to standardize machine control software.\
 The goal are to code reliable Software in a short time,\
-have a lightwight and modular Framework.\
+have a lightwight and modular Framework.

-Inspired by the [SPT-Libraries](https://github.com/Beckhoff-USA-Community/SPT-Libraries) but with a different concept.
+Inspired by Frameworks like [SPT-Libraries](https://github.com/Beckhoff-USA-Community/SPT-Libraries) or [TcOpen](https://docs.tcopengroup.org/)

 ## Description
     [x] State Machine (ISA88/MTP)